fish-hue/SQL_Injector/README.md

 ### 1. Run the Script:
 Once the prerequisites are set up, you can run the script with the following command:

+- ** White Hat Ethical Testing:

 ```bash
 python3 WhiteHat_SQL_injection.py
 ```

-- **WARNING: RedHat_SQL_Injection.py is a very dangerous tool, only use with permission for testing purposes!
+- Red Hat for Pentesting: **WARNING: RedHat_SQL_Injection.py is a very dangerous tool, only use with permission for testing purposes!

 ```bash
 RedHat_SQL_injection.py